HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_demoinstall.md

-# Install the PZNDemo resources
+# Installing the PZNDemo resources

 In this exercise, you can install the Portal Personalization sample and configure your database for the sample.
 No additional database requirements are needed.